simp/pupmod-simp-simplib/REFERENCE.md

   deliminate each item.
 Defaults to ','
 * ``repeat``: Whether to return array values as a deliminated string, or by repeating the option with each unique value

+### simplib::in_bolt

+Type: Puppet Language

+Returns ``true`` if the run is active inside of Bolt and ``false`` otherwise.

+Presently, this function is extremely basic.
+However, this check was placed here to allow us to update the check in the future without needing to modify more than one module or hunt down code.

+#### `simplib::in_bolt()`

+Returns ``true`` if the run is active inside of Bolt and ``false`` otherwise.

+Presently, this function is extremely basic.
+However, this check was placed here to allow us to update the check in the future without needing to modify more than one module or hunt down code.

+Returns: `Boolean`

 ### simplib::inspect